FNP Exam Question Types & Strategies

 FNP Exam Practice Question #2

 A 25-year-old patient presents to the clinic with what his friends suspect to be alcohol withdrawal.
-Which of the following would be the most likely finding?
+Which would be the most likely finding?

 A. Visual hallucinations